kubeedge/edgemesh/README.md

 ### Prerequisites
 Before using EdgeMesh, you need to understand the following prerequisites at first:

 - while using DestinationRule, the name of the DestinationRule must be equal to the name of the corresponding Service.
-Edgemesh will determine the DestinationRule in the same namespace according to the name of the Service
+EdgeMesh will determine the DestinationRule in the same namespace according to the name of the Service
 - Service ports must be named.
 The key/value pairs of port name must have the following syntax: name: \<protocol>[-\<suffix>]

 ### Documents